gardhr/blox/README.md

 `size_t blox_capacity(buffer)`

-Returns the number of elements reserved by the container
+Returns the number of elements reserved by the container (same as `buffer.capacity`)

 <br>